A few photos of the Frank Lloyd Wright designed campus of Florida Southern College. All are taken on a Huazhong SFJ-3 and Kodak Tri-X 400.

 More recently, advances in technology and government have allowed many of us to stay safe and fed without significant work on our own part.
 Never has there been a safer time an place to be a human.

 Do not misunderstand.
-This does not underestimate the dangers that still lurk for people who differ in looks, gender, or sexuality here in America.
+This does not underestimate the dangers that still lurk for people of certain looks, genders, or sexualities here in America.
 I do not take for granted the safety we experience here when there are atrocities being committed against humans in other parts of the world on staggering scales every day.
 I do not want to overlook those in our very neighborhoods who do not have food or shelter.
 But for many of us alive today, we face little threat to our safety in the short term.

 For the majority of humanity’s existence, each day has been a fight to stay alive on an individual level.
 This has been the case for over a hundred thousand years.
 Only extraordinarily recently (especially on an evolutionary timescale) has a significant portion of the populace had the luxury to not worry.
 However, we have not had time to adapt and so our minds remain willing and capable of accepting superstitions as truth.
 Even ones we know are false—Santa Claus, for example—make us happy.
 Ones that we truly believe make us far more than happy.
 They make us feel safe.
 They protect our minds from overwhelming questions.
 They give us the purpose our minds desire.